 However, you may have to get the bank’s approval, when converting from a joint tenancy to a tenancy-in-common.

 What bit of property jargon mystifies you?
-Voice your thoughts in our comments section or on our Facebook community page.
+Let us know in the comments section below.